camm9/Scripting-Projects/README.md

 Then to verify a directory with its baseline measures, simply change from 'create' to 'verify'

 > python3 file_integrity_checker.py verify path/to/directory

+#### Connection Tracker
+Name: connection_tracker.py <br>
+Description: Checks all active IPv4 and IPv6 connections on device.
+Usage: You can choose to display connections in the terminal or save to a JSON file.

+>python3 connection_tracker.py view

+>python3 connection_tracker.py save